Thursday, June 25, 2026

 The problem is the internal struggle between those democrats who call themselves progressives.
 The practical progressives like me thought we were the real left wing for many years.
 Now we are characterized as moderates when we oppose a candidate we don't think can win or isn't to the standards Dems should strive for.

-The "Bernie Bros or Pod Bros" - basically a group which is to the left of Bernie Sanders - will argue most of them voted for Kamala Harris.
+The "Bernie Bros or Pod Bros" - basically a group which is slightly to the left of Bernie Sanders - will argue most of them voted for Kamala Harris.
 We will never know the statistics on that.
 Regardless, they hurt her in several ways with often unfair or at least mistimed criticism.

 Many Bros or their podcast followers didn't vote or went third party.
 Most blamed the Biden-Harris administration for failing to stop Netanyahu's genocide in Gaza.
 Congress, including both Republicans and Democrats, would not allow conditions on weapons support for Israel.
 Biden probably could have done a little more no doubt, but his hands were often tied.